THC-QA/AND-digital-tech-test/README.md

 All three versions will require you to input:

-1. Your AWS account ID
+1. An AWS account.
-2. The name of a key or key-path which you have created on the web interface
+2. [Installing](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and setting up the AWS-cli so that a .aws/credentials folder is created.
-3. A domain name which you can prove ownership of
+3. A domain name which you can prove ownership of.

 The 'Containerised Architecture' version of this project requires a somewhat more complicated installation and setup process, due to the inclusion of a CI/CD server and use of kubernetes.